 Facing the garden, a handsome arcaded loggia of seven bays stretches across the entire front of the convento.

 Behind its center arch, emphasized by broad supporting piers, lies the recessed sanctuary of the former portería chapel.
-Perhaps such a long arcade was necessary to accommodate the two rival Indian groups on ceremonial occasions, one on one side of the sanctuary altar.
+Perhaps such a long arcade was necessary to accommodate the two rival Indian groups on either side of the sanctuary altar on ceremonial occasions.

 An ancient baptismal font rests in the secluded sacristy.
 Rimmed by the Franciscan knotted cord, it is also engraved with the worn glyph of Tenayuca and the date glyph of 1554, a further reminder of the complex history of Tlalnepantla.